BioGUIwslLab/sublime_gui/README.md

 # sublime_gui
-A windows lightweight GUI app to open and run files using sublime-text in windows subsystem for linux
+A windows lightweight GUI app to navigate via the windows filesystem, open and run files using sublime-text in windows subsystem for linux

 ## Installation
 1. Install the [windows subsystem for linux](https://github.com/BioGUIwslLab/WSL-Installation/blob/main/README.md)